 Experience over 5 years as a school landscape gardener gave me the flexibility and creativity to flex my permaculture muscles, which were even more developed when I became the school gardening teacher for 3 years.
 I worked with all primary classes once a week in the kitchen garden and orchard, where produce was used in the weekly cooking classes or sold to the school community with funds being redirected back into the kitchen garden program.

-After 8 years in “on the tools” landscaping, I have only recently hung up (most) of my landscape gardening tools to better direct my energy into Gaia Permaculture providing design solutions and consultation for clients with tailor made solutions based on personal needs, budgets, outcomes and personalities.
+After 8 years in “on the tools” landscaping, I hung up my landscape gardening tools three years ago to better direct my energy into Gaia Permaculture providing design solutions and consultation for clients with tailor made solutions based on personal needs, budgets, outcomes and personalities.
 It is also because I’m getting to old and cranky for manual labour in Summer … no really.
 It is true!
 Ask my family!

 Education on environment and sustainability is paramount to our planet and providing a new approach to landscape design through education of clients and students is something I am passionate about.